keval17-wq/Thesis-COMP4092/week5/Week_5_Logbook_Entry.md

 ## Work Being Completed

 1. **Resource Collection and Initial Review:**
-   - I am collecting and reviewing key papers from Scopus and SciVal, focusing on research relevant to my thesis topic.
+   - I am collecting and reviewing key papers using Google scholar, Scopus and SciVal, focusing on research relevant to my thesis topic.
    - I have identified a preliminary list of research questions based on the trends observed in the literature.

 ## Plan for Week 6